mwerezak/DearPyGui-Obj/README.md

     ## See what config properties a widget has in the REPL
     Button.get_config_properties() # Returns ['arrow', 'enabled', 'height', ...]

-    ## There are many small ergonomic improvements to the API of various widgets
+    ## There are small ergonomic improvements to the API of various widgets
-    ## For example, setting arrow buttons is just an Enum instead of
+    ## For example, setting arrow buttons is just an Enum instead of two
-    ## two separate properties
+    ## separate properties
     btn = Button(arrow=ButtonArrow.Right)

     @btn.callback